Table of Contents

 6.2 If the Client is a consumer and he uses his short-term right to reject the product, he has to return the product at his cost.

-6.3 For traders, the aforementioned limitations of liability and the restrictions of limitation periods in Section 6.2 do not refer to claims for damages and reimbursement
+6.3 For traders, the aforementioned limitations of liability and the restrictions of limitation periods do not refer to claims for damages and reimbursement

-of expenses that the buyer may assert due to statutory provisions for defects according to Section 7.
+of expenses that the buyer may assert due to statutory provisions for defects according to the following Section .

 6.4 Furthermore, for traders the statutory limitation periods for recourse claims remain unaffected.
 The same shall apply for traders and consumers in the event of willful intent or gross negligence and fraudulent concealment of a defect.